-The Mitcher’s we know and see on shelves today only came about in 2004 when Chatham Imports bought a dilapidated old distillery on Mitcher’s Road in Pennsylvania called Bomberger’s Distillery.
-That distillery was able to trace its roots to 1753, when the Shenk family started making rye on the future distillery grounds — but the whiskey that was now being produced under the Mitcher’s name actually came from a contract distillery in Kentucky before being bottled and re-branded.
+The Michter’s we know and see on shelves today only came about in 2004 when Chatham Imports bought a dilapidated old distillery on Michter’s Road in Pennsylvania called Bomberger’s Distillery.
+That distillery was able to trace its roots to 1753, when the Shenk family started making rye on the future distillery grounds — but the whiskey that was now being produced under the Michter’s name actually came from a contract distillery in Kentucky before being bottled and re-branded.

-Starting in 2015, Mitcher’s shifted production to a brand new facility they opened in Shivley, complete with their own pot stills, aging facilities, and bottling plant.
+Starting in 2015, Michter’s shifted production to a brand new facility they opened in Shivley, complete with their own pot stills, aging facilities, and bottling plant.
 Shortly thereafter, in 2019, they opened another facility in downtown Louisville.
-Between these two facilities, Mitcher’s now makes their own spirits in house, but retains the name and the original 1753 date from the distillery in Pennsylvania.
+Between these two facilities, Michter’s now makes their own spirits in house, but retains the name and the original 1753 date from the distillery in Pennsylvania.

 There’s very little information about the production of this spirit, but some things we can infer from the packaging.